james2doyle/sublime-gemini/README.md

 }
 ```

 The settings code will check your local `sublime-project` first and then the global User `sublime_gemini.sublime-settings` file.
+So the project settings take priority.

 #### Custom Prompts

-You can also provide custom snippets for editing the prompts that are used during `instruct` and `completion` commands:
+You can also provide custom snippets for the prompts that are used during `instruct` and `completion` commands:

 ```json
 {